rileyfletch/rileyfletch/README.md

 - Hi, I’m Nesta Fletcher
-- I’m a 1st year CS student at community college who will transfer in the Fall of 2023, with aspirations to finish my degree in 2025
+- I’m a 1st year CS student
 - I'm interested in the software and web development industry, and game development as a personal hobby
 - I’m currently learning Java, JavaScript, and Python
 - I’m looking to collaborate on anything that will give me experience